FAQ's - Vertrouwensketen

 Is participation in the Secure Chain mandatory?
 Can I decide to opt out?

 The Secure Chain is essentially an agreement between the shipping line/ship agent and its customers.
 Ultimately, it is the shipping line/ship agent that determines the manner in which a container is released.
-Almost all deepsea shipping lines/ship agents have decided to release containers via the Secure Chain.
+The 12 largest deepsea shipping lines/ship agents in Rotterdam have decided to release containers through the Secure Chain.
+Shipping lines/ship agents in the shortsea sector will also start doing this in 2026.
 Given the responsibilities all parties have in terms of security and reliability, non-participation is not really an option.
 Furthermore, governments have expressly urged shipping lines/shipagents to prioritise the introduction of measures such as the Secure Chain in view of their substantial importance to society.
 If a shipping line/ship agent releases a container via the Secure Chain, everyone in the chain must participate.
 As an intermediate link, it is not possible to remove oneself from this process; this would mean the container consequently cannot be collected from the terminal.

 General